Special Assignment (Captain Scarlet and the Mysterons): Plot

-Driving a car, Captain Black (voiced by Donald Gray) murders a filling station attendant called Mason by running him over.
-The Mysterons (voiced by Donald Gray) create a replica of Mason under their control.
+Driving a car, Captain Black murders a filling station attendant called Mason by running him over.
+The Mysterons create a replica of Mason under their control.
 Later, con artists Steele and Kramer pull in to have their car's brakes serviced.
 Instead of topping up their brake fluid, the reconstructed Mason drains it.
 Back on the road, Steele and Kramer are unable to stop at a cliff edge and are killed when they crash onto the slope below.
 They are then replicated by the Mysterons, who transmit a message to Earth vowing to destroy the whole of North America.

-After meeting with Colonel White (voiced by Donald Gray) regarding a "special assignment" concerning the Mysterons' threat, Captain Scarlet (voiced by Francis Matthews) visits a casino and, with uncharacteristic poor judgement, ends up losing $5,000 on roulette.
+After meeting with Colonel White regarding a "special assignment" concerning the Mysterons' threat, Captain Scarlet visits a casino and, with uncharacteristic poor judgement, ends up losing $5,000 on roulette.
 When he is unable to pay his debt, the casino informs Spectrum and Scarlet is dismissed from the organisation.
 Broke, Scarlet moves into an Arizona hotel.
 He is soon approached by the reconstructions of Steele and Kramer, who offer to write off his debt in exchange for a Spectrum Pursuit Vehicle.
 Agreeing to this proposal, Scarlet learns that the men intend to use the SPV to attack Nuclear City, Nevada.
 Their aim is to detonate a nuclear device within the city, creating a chain reaction powerful enough to obliterate the North American continent.

-Concerned by Scarlet's recent behaviour, Captain Blue (voiced by Ed Bishop) goes AWOL from Cloudbase to track down his friend.
+Concerned by Scarlet's recent behaviour, Captain Blue goes AWOL from Cloudbase to track down his friend.
 When Blue arrives at the desert ranch house where the Mysteron agents are unveiling their plan, Scarlet appears to shoot Blue dead to reassure his new allies that he is on their side.
 However, he has fired nothing more than a tranquilliser dart and Blue regains consciousness after the others leave to steal an SPV from a nearby garage.
 He is radioed by a furious White, who informs him that Scarlet has been working undercover to infiltrate and sabotage the Mysterons' plot.
 From a map left at the ranch house, Blue learns of the threat to Nuclear City and relays this information to White.

 The Angels are launched and intercept Scarlet and the Mysteron agents as they speed to Nuclear City in the SPV.
 Scarlet activates a smoke signal instructing the Angels to attack the vehicle.
 Realising that he and Kramer have been betrayed, Steele fatally shoots Scarlet, but the captain ejects before the SPV is destroyed, killing Steele and Kramer and saving Nuclear City.
-Later, the revived Scarlet is joined by Blue, White and Lieutenant Green (voiced by Cy Grant) for an off-duty night at the casino.
+Later, the revived Scarlet is joined by Blue, White and Lieutenant Green for an off-duty night at the casino.